 Once completely filled in, click OK to save this Channel.
 There is also an option to first "export" the channel data into a .csv file, and then work the entry of most data in the excel format.
 Then save it and "import" back into the codeplug.
 For large channel data entries, this may be the easiest method where copy and paste function will allow easier generation of a lot of channels.
 The channel set-up can also be created by first exporting the original channel set-up in the radio, and then as a .csv excel file edit, copy and paste as many channels and frequencies you need.
 As each repeater being programmed may have the same Talk Groups, working all of this in a excel format and then importing it all back into the radio is the most efficient method of building a large channel database for the radio.
-Note: working the .csv file for channels, the No. column either should be empty, or show sequential numbers starting with 1 for channel 1, 2 for channel 2 etc. STEP 8 - OPTIONAL SETTING The AT-DJ-MD5 radio basic configuration set-up is done in the Optional Setting window.
+Note: working the .csv file for channels, the No. column either should be empty, or show sequential numbers starting with 1 for channel 1, 2 for channel 2 etc. STEP 8 - OPTIONAL SETTING The AT-D868UV radio basic configuration set-up is done in the Optional Setting window.
 This page contains a lot of important information for the radio operation.

 Once the Optional Setting window is open, there are several sub-sections to program.
-The above window shows all the 16 sub menus available in the Optional Settings.
-Work Mode Display Mode: Defines what the radio display will show when in receive mode - frequency or channel name VFO/MEM A: Select VFO or MEM for the "A" upper channel MEM Zone A: Selects any of the programmed Talk Groups to start on power up.
-VFO/MEM B: Select VFO or MEM for the "B" lower channel MEM Zone B: Selects any of the programmed Talk Groups Main Channel Set: Select the "A" or "B" channel to become the main channel Sub-Channel Mode: Select off if only the "A" channel will be used or both A and B Digital Function Group Call Hold Time: Select hang time for a Group Call Person Call Hold Time: Select hang time for a Private Call Prewave Time: Select the time to wake-up the radio from a power save Wake Head Period: Select the time for the preamble Record Function: Select On or Off for the internal record function Filter own ID in miss call: Select On or Off, when it is on, radio will not remind of a miss Call when receiving a call with same ID.
+The above window shows all the 10 sub menus available in the Optional Settings.
+Work Mode Display Mode: Defines what the radio display will show when in receive mode - frequency or channel name VFO/MEM A: Select VFO or MEM for the "A" upper channel MEM Zone A: Selects any of the programmed Zones to start on power up.
+VFO/MEM B: Select VFO or MEM for the "B" lower channel MEM Zone B: Selects any of the programmed Zones Main Channel Set: Select the "A" or "B" channel to become the main channel Sub-Channel Mode: Select Off if only the "A" channel will be used; On for both A and B Digital Function Group Call Hold Time: Select hang time for a Group Call Person Call Hold Time: Select hang time for a Private Call Prewave Time: Select the time to wake-up the radio from a power save Wake Head Period: Select the time for the preamble Record Function: Select Off or On to record each TX and RX internally Filter own ID in miss call: Select Off or On then the radio will not remind of a miss call when receiving a call with same ID.